 In 2019 he begins a two year Leverhulme Research Fellowship for his new project, 'Polemical Laughter in English Literary Culture, c.1500-1700'.
 From 2019 to 2021, Adrian will also be directing a RSE funded Network on 'New Approaches to Catholicism and Literature in 21st Century Scotland' that will bring together teachers, academics, and public bodies.
 See the project website here: https://catholicismliteraturescotland.home.blog Previously he held a Leverhulme Research Fellowship (2010-2012) which funded his 2017 CUP book on apocalypse, anti-Catholicism, and drama; he has also won funding from the AHRC.
 In addition to his new projects, Adrian is working on a book about Shakespeare and religion.

-He is an experienced PhD supervisor (and examiner) and has successfully supervised eight students to completion.
+He is an experienced PhD supervisor (and examiner) and has successfully supervised nine students to completion.
 A number of his former students hold academic posts in the UK, Ireland, and Holland, and have published books with presses such as Oxford University Press, Palgrave, Manchester University Press, and Bloomsbury (see below).
 He is always happy to discuss projects with potential PhD students.
-He also established and convenes the new MLitt in Medieval and Early Modern English Literature and Culture and welcomes enquires about the programme.
+He also established the MLitt in Medieval and Early Modern English Literature and Culture.

 He regularly reviews for presses such as Oxford University Press, Cambridge University Press, and Palgrave Macmillan, and for journals such as Shakespeare Quarterly, Studies in English Literature, Renaissance Drama, Shakespeare, and English.
 He has also acted as an external grant reviewer for the Leverhulme Trust, the European Commission (Marie Sklodowska-Curie Fellowships/Horizon 2020), the Swiss National Science Foundation (SNSF), and the Netherlands Organisation for Scientific Research (NWO).
 He is an elected Fellow of the Royal Historical Society and an invited member of the JISC Historic Books Advisory Board.

 2019-2021: PI, Royal Society of Edinburgh Networks Grant, 'New Approaches to Catholicism and Literature in 21st Century Scotland'.